Facebook Skip to main content

 Current Foster Students: See Foster Advising Canvas page to schedule with your assigned adviser

-Prospective Students: Attend our Thursday online information sessions or hop into our zoom drop-in for a quick question.
+Prospective Students: Attend our Thursday online information sessions or call us at 206-685-3400 to schedule an appointment.

 Newly admitted incoming UW Freshman students: will not be seen until after they’ve completed orientation.
 Appointments scheduled will be canceled.
 Please direct questions to [email protected].